 Benefits of a PAPL

 - Exemption from land tax (for the area under Covenant);

 - Rate rebates in some council areas;

 - Assistance with applications for funding for environmental works; and

 - establishing an agreement that will see important conservation values on your land protected for biodiversity in perpetuity.

-Read more about the BioBlitz field days in the full version of this article in the December 2016 edition of The Running Postman newsletter.
+www.clt.asn.au or you can read the full article in the June 2018 edition of The Running Postman newsletter.